DesignFrame/website-template/readme.md

 ## Setup

 1. Clone this repository
-1. Run `docker-compose up -d && docker-compose composer composer install`.
+1. Run `docker-compose up -d && docker-compose run composer composer install`.
 This will setup the container, and install the libraries included in `composer.json`
 1. Visit `localhost:3000` to set up and run this website.